if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Object Appearance script provides a collection of static methods for controlling the appearance of a GameObject.
+A collection of static methods for calling controlling the appearance of GameObjects such as opacity, render state and highlighter state.

-The GameObject can have it's opacity changed, or it's renderers toggled, or highlighters toggled.
+**Script Usage:**
+  > There is no requirement to add this script to a GameObject as all of the public methods are static and can be called directly e.g. `VRTK_ObjectAppearance.SetOpacity(obj, 1f)`.

 ### Class Methods